MARTIMM/question-answer/doc/design.md

 # Packages

 Basically there are two packages made for the questions and answer system.
 The first, called **QA**, is meant to define the primary modules which helps the user to load a questionare and displays it on screen.
 The resulting answers are returned and optionally saved in the applications environment.
-The other package, **QA::Manager** helps the user to describe a questionaire and to save it for use in an application.
+The other package, **QA::Manager** helps the user to describe a questionnaire and to save it for use in an application.

 ## QA